Your Complete Guide to the Family Budget Meeting

 But there’s one more action to take, and that’s creating clear goals as a family.
 Use the Baby Steps to help you navigate your family’s financial journey.
 Follow this proven path to break up your money goals into manageable and achievable pieces that will set you up for financial success.

 Finally, never forget to do all of this in kindness.
 A family budget meeting isn’t the time to berate your spouse about their spending.
 You’re a team.
 Work together as a team to build goals, craft your budget, and keep your spending in line.
+If you don't know where to start, get our free Budget Meeting Guide.

 Who should be involved?